msantos/erlang-libvirt/README.md

 <https://github.com/msantos/erlang-libvirt-remote>

-This version uses the (unsupported) libvirtd remote procotol over a Unix socket.
+libvirt-remote uses the (unsupported) libvirtd remote procotol over a Unix socket.

 ## WARNING

     The libvirt API is massive, inconsistent and error prone.
-So consider this language binding to be incomplete, buggy and full of unexpected surprises.
+So consider this language binding to be incomplete, buggy and erratic.

     The current implementation calls all libvirt functions in a thread so that the Erlang VM will not block.
 If libvirt blocks, the caller will